 If you’re thinking of travelling to India you’ll no doubt be aware of the huge size of the country and the enormous distances you’re likely to travel from A to B. For some journeys you may need to fly (and cheap air tickets are easily available), especially if you have little time or if you’re planning on going from the far north to the far south (you’ll need a few days for this if taking the train).
 If you only have the time to take one train journey, then you must.
-Travelling by train in India is an amazing way to see and experience India.
-People will often talk about experiencing ‘sensory overload’ when travelling by train, but most people will tell you how extremely rewarding the experience is.
+Travelling by train in India is cheap and is an amazing way to see and experience this huge country.
+People will often talk about experiencing ‘sensory overload’ when travelling by train in India, but most people will tell you how extremely rewarding the experience is.

 Train travel in India is incredibly cheap and therefore no one is really excluded from travelling by train as they are in other countries where the prices can be out of reach to most locals.
 As the world's second most populous country (after China) with a population at around 1.2 billion, this inevitably means that the trains are often over-crowded and some journeys booked up well in advance.
 You will need to make a reservation and ensure there is seats availability on the dates you want to travel.
 However, fear not as it is possible to book your train tickets on-line through the Cleartrip website.
 Make an enquiry when you know your dates and secure your reservation for train tickets online.

 You’re likely to be puzzled however by the myriad of ‘classes’.
 Rather than a simple 1st, 2nd and 3rd class there are actually seven different classes on Indian trains yet only three or four of these class options will be available on any given train.
-If you want to travel in the best possible class then you’ll likely find that you have to look very hard for the one or two trains that offer this class.
+If you want to make an online reservation for the best possible class then you’ll likely find that you have to look very hard for the one or two trains that offer this class.
 Generally the class by which most travellers travel on is called Sleeper Class.